Social influence: Minority influence

 Researchers have been studying social influence and minority influence for over thirty years.
+Early research in social psychology emphasized conformity and behaviors that enforced conformity on others.
+Which created a conformity bias and overshadowed the role of minorities.
 The first publication covering these topics was written by social psychologist Serge Moscovici and published in 1976.
 Minority influence takes place when a majority is influenced to accept the beliefs or behaviors of a minority.
 Minority influence can be affected by the size of majority and minority groups, the level of consistency of the minority group, and situational factors (such as the affluence or social importance of the minority).
+Moscovici’s more recent research highlights that active minorities, such as social movements, scientific innovators, or emerging artistic groups, play a crucial role in challenging majority norms and driving social change.
+Minority groups can gain influence by promoting new ideas, and can shift majority beliefs by presenting consistent, confident, and autonomous positions.
 Minority influence most often operates through informational social influence (as opposed to normative social influence) because the majority may be indifferent to the liking of the minority.

 Self-fulfilling prophecy

 A self-fulfilling prophecy is a prediction that directly or indirectly causes itself to become true due to positive feedback between belief and behavior.
 A prophecy declared as truth (when it is actually false) may sufficiently influence people, either through fear or logical confusion, so that their reactions ultimately fulfill the once-false prophecy.
 This term is credited to sociologist Robert K. Merton from an article he published in 1948.